Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Introduction

-Our goal is to estimate the underlying drift parameter $\bm{\beta}$ and diffusion parameter $\bm{\Sigma}$ based on discrete observations of $\mathbf{X}_t$.
-The transition density is needed for likelihood-based estimators, and thus a closed-form solution to \eqref{eq:SDE}.
-However, the transition density is only available for a few SDEs including the Ornstein-Uhlenbeck (OU) process, which has a linear drift function $\mathbf{F}$.
-Extensive literature exists on MCMC methods for the nonlinear case \citep{FuchsBook, SMCbook}, however, these are often computationally intensive and do not always converge to the correct values for complex models.
+{We want} to estimate the underlying drift parameter $\bm{\beta}$ and diffusion parameter $\bm{\Sigma}$ based on discrete observations of $\mathbf{X}_t$.
+The transition density is {necessary} for likelihood-based estimators and, thus, a closed-form solution to \eqref{eq:SDE}.
+However, the transition density is only available for a few SDEs, including the Ornstein-Uhlenbeck (OU) process, which has a linear drift function $\mathbf{F}$.
+Extensive literature exists on MCMC methods for the nonlinear case \citep{FuchsBook, SMCbook} however, these are often computationally intensive and do not always converge to the correct values for complex models.
 Thus, we need a valid approximation of the transition density to perform likelihood-based statistical inference.

-The simplest discretization scheme is the Euler-Maruyama (EM) \citep{KloedenPlaten}.
+The most straightforward discretization scheme is the Euler-Maruyama (EM) \citep{KloedenPlaten}.
 Its main advantage is the easy-to-implement and intuitive Gaussian transition density.
-It is widely used in both frequentist and Bayesian approaches, across theoretical and applied studies.
-However, it has many disadvantages.
-First, the EM-based estimator suffers from a large bias when the discretization step is large (see \citet{DFlorens-Zmirou} for a theoretical study, or \citet{MultimodalPotential}, \citet{Gu2020} for applied studies).
+Both frequentist and Bayesian approaches extensively employ EM across theoretical and applied studies.
+However, {the EM-based estimator} has many disadvantages.
+First, {it exhibits pronounced bias as the discretization step increases} (see \citet{DFlorens-Zmirou} for a theoretical study, or \citet{MultimodalPotential}, \citet{Gu2020} for applied studies).
 Second, \citet{StrongWeakDiv} showed that it is not mean-square convergent when the drift function $\mathbf{F}$ of \eqref{eq:SDE} grows super-linearly.
-Consequently, we should avoid EM for models with polynomial drifts.
+Consequently, we should avoid EM for models with polynomial drift.
 Third, it often fails to preserve important structural properties, such as hypoellipticity, geometric ergodicity, and amplitudes, frequencies, and phases of oscillatory processes \citep{BukwarSamsonTamborrinoTubikanec2021}.